 My favorite Thai dishes are Som Tam and Larb Gai.
-The former is shredded papaya with carrots and lime - which epitomizes the sweet and sour contrasts of Thai cuisine.
-And the latter is a fragrant and healthy minced chicken dish created with chillies, lime and mint served with sticky rice.
+The former is shredded papaya with carrots and lime, which epitomizes the sweet and sour contrasts of Thai cuisine.
+And the latter is a fragrant and healthy minced chicken dish created with chilies, lime and mint served with sticky rice.

 A great way to experience different types of food and drinks is on a street food walking tour in Bangkok.

 The Isaan Province, to the east of Bangkok, is an agricultural heartland that few travelers see.
 If you’re looking to escape off the beaten track you can explore the villages, rice paddies and farms by staying with a local family on a homestay.
 Or stay in one of the basic but authentic hotels in Uh Ubon Ratchathani.

 While you’re there, venture out to some of Thailand’s most remote temples — that I’ve only recently discovered.
 Many are so well-hidden that very few people have experienced their sights.